 Clear-Cutting

-It is a logging type which involves the removal of all the trees in a designated area.
+It is a logging type that involves the removal of all the trees in a designated area.
 This causes long-term damage to the ecosystem, resulting in water pollution, loss of biodiversity, and soil erosion.

 Selective Logging

-The selective logging cuts only certain types of trees or woods which are highly valuable, like mahogany.
+The selective logging cuts only certain types of trees or woods, which are highly valuable, like mahogany.
 It is a timber-harvesting method used to remove the best timber while leaving out the rest, which makes its productivity higher.

 Shelterwood Logging